My life in songs

 Much like Fiona Apple, Noname inspires me with her lyricism.
 In my last 2 years of high school I started to get a bit into hip-hop, and Noname was one of the artists that opened that door for me.
 Her instrumentals sound so bubbly and sunny (hence the song’s name), and her flow is so smooth that it’s impossible not to get sucked into it.
 It sounds like what floating in ocean water on a sunny beach day feels like.

 Her dense lyrics filled with internal rhymes and puns made me want to look further into the genre.
 And this curiosity introduced me to sides of the industry that I most likely wouldn’t have found otherwise: a better understanding of how producers work, the close-knit communities within fanbases, and record labels.
-I learned about sampling, the cross-pollination within music, meaning how one genre leads to another.
-How genres can create whole movements and define a time.
-It’s such an accessible genre that taught me not just about the practicalities of the industry, but also about the power of music.

 My Boy Builds Coffins - Florence + The Machine